XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

           should verify before posting.
         ####################################################

-    The script collects the output of numerous commands and writes them to a temporary file.
+    The script collects the output of many commands and writes them to a temporary file.
 The filename is randomized with a string of letters and numbers (case-sensitive), for example: `/tmp/ripple_info.Xo8Xr/rippled_info.md`

 2. Look over the output file for sensitive information.